m3o/docs/pages/faq.markdown

 micro user set password
 ```

-## Dev Environment
+## Developer plan

-The Dev environment is a free tier hosted by us as a best effort service.
-It's a place for hobbyists and side projects.
+The Developer plan is a free tier of the Micro Platform for small teams and individuals.

 To signup and login see the following.

 ```